omeco4christ/kivy-greeting-app/README.md

 upload an image to the root of your myproject folder that will serve as a logo

-run the in your terminal
+run the app in your terminal

 $ python main.py